-Since the load balancer must be in a NAT configuration (i.e. VIPS & RIPS in different subnets) to utilize TPROXY, it is not always an appropriate solution.
-In situations such as this, it's possible to use the X-forwarded-for header that is included by default in all layer 7 Virtual Servers.
-Most web servers can then be configured to record the X-Forwarded-For IP in the log files.
-For example, with Apache it's simply a change to the log file configuration.
-For details on how to do this please refer to:
+N.B.
+Since the load balancer must be in a NAT configuration (i.e. VIPs & RIPs in different subnets) to utilize TPROXY, it is not always an appropriate solution.
+In situations such as this, it's possible to use the X-forwarded-for header with layer 7 Virtual Servers.
+Most web servers can then be configured to record the X-forwarded-For IP address in the log files.

+For details on how to enable X-Forwarded-For support, please refer to page 185.